danielyxie/bitburner/doc/CONTRIBUTING.md

 ##### Contributions that Will Most Likely Be Accepted

-- Bug Fixes
+- Bug fixes
-- Quality-of-Life Changes
+- Quality-of-life changes
   - Adding a new, commonly-requested Netscript function
   - Fixing or improving UI elements
   - Adding game settings/options
   - Adding a new Terminal command
-- Code Refactors that conform to good/standard practices
+- Code refactors that conform to good/standard practices

 ##### Contributions that will not be Accepted without prior approval